jmatah/Leet150/0021-merge-two-sorted-lists/README.md

 The advantage we have is the two linked list are already sorted, so we take advantage and implement a recursive function to merge the two.

 ## Approach
-We merge the two already sorte linked list, by a recursive function.
+We merge the two already sorted linked list, by a recursive function.
 For input we have 2 lists `list1` and `list2`, and we compare the current `val` at both linked list, if `list1` is less we call the same function recursively with `list1.next`, and `list2`.
 Else we call the same function recursively with `list1` and `list2.next`.
+In both cases we send back the list with the smaller value.

+The recursion ends with either of the linked list reach their end, then we send back the other list.

 Calling the function recursively, we merge the two linked list.